How was your social media in March? The month of Easter has brought a 10-year anniversary, interesting reports and tweaks to self-learning algorithms.

 How has Twitter influenced your life?

 With this 10-year landmark comes many questions, most of them reflecting the platform’s uncertain future.
-A falling stock price, recent coalition with Google and lack of plausible user numbers reflect a stagnant if not wobbly social platform.
+A falling stock price, a recent coalition with Google and lack of plausible user numbers reflect a stagnant if not wobbly social platform.
 It is still one of the favourites in our office though!
 What do you think the future has to hold for the 10-year-old Twitter?

 Facebook Take into Account the Silent Majority

 A recent announcement by Facebook has revealed that they are making changes to their ‘scoring’ criteria used to order content on the newsfeed.
-A recent update has seen them take into account the amount of time users spent on a particular story relative to other content in their News Feed.
+A recent update has seen them take into account the number of time users spent on a particular story relative to other content in their News Feed.
 So, if you are scanning the timeline and stop to read an update, Facebook will score that update and that person higher so future content will appear higher on your newsfeed.